Tomatoes and cream cheese add a rich creaminess to this delicious seafood bisque recipe. You won’t be able to stop at just one bowl!

 One of my favorite soups is a lobster bisque recipe, but lobster can get a little pricey.
 Tomato bisque is just a little too plain for us.
 Seafood bisque is a great alternative!

 Truth be told, soup might be my favorite thing about the cold weather besides snowshoeing, boots and wool socks.

 Needless to say, I’m not a huge fan of the cold.

 My husband and kids love it though.
 They love to ski and snowboard.
-I learned to ski as an adult, and I did enjoy it, but I found out last winter that I have a fracture in my neck, and now skiing is too risky.
+I learned to ski as an adult, and I did enjoy it, but I found out last winter that I have a fracture in my neck that I never knew about and that never healed properly, and now skiing is too risky.
 I think the thing that I will miss the most about it though is being able to watch my kids and their friends.

 We have a ski condo in Vermont, so I guess I’ll be cooking soup for everyone while they’re out having fun.

 This Creamy Tomato Seafood Bisque is one of my new favorites.
 It’s hearty enough to make a meal out of it, paired with a light salad.

 Doesn’t it look good?
 Wish you had a bowl of it right now?
 Me too!

 It’s a good thing it’s so easy to make!

 CREAMY TOMATO SEAFOOD BISQUE